Austin Hedges Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.15 team ERA ranks 14th across all league pitching staffs.
+- The Giants have the 12th-ranked team ERA across all MLB pitching staffs (4.09).

-- Giants pitchers combine to rank 18th in baseball in home runs allowed (63 total, 1.2 per game).
+- The Giants rank 18th in baseball in home runs surrendered (64 total, 1.2 per game).

-- The Giants will send Brebbia (2-0) out to make his fourth start of the season.
-He is 2-0 with a 3.68 ERA and 31 strikeouts through 22 2/3 innings pitched.
+- Wood gets the start for the Giants, his seventh of the season.
+He is 1-0 with a 3.51 ERA and 26 strikeouts in 25 2/3 innings pitched.

-- His most recent time out came out of the bullpen on Thursday when the righty threw two scoreless innings against the Milwaukee Brewers while allowing two hits.
+- The lefty last appeared on Saturday against the Milwaukee Brewers, when he threw 5 2/3 innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.